mzuzak/DSM-for-Logic-Locking/README.md

-# Low Overhead Logic Locking for System-Level Security: A Design Space Modeling Approach
+# Low Overhead Logic Locking for System-Level Security : A Design Space Modeling Approach

-Design Space Modeling Algorithms used for the paper Low Power Logic Locking using Design Space Modeling
+DSM for Logic Locking is an open-source example script implementing Design Space Modeling for obtaining the satisfying locking configuration given an arbitary IC.
+It provides a mean for Python users utilizing R-function,,specifically SSANOVA modeling, while staying in the Pythoin domain An extensive overview of the design space modeling algorithm can be found in the ISLPED'24 paper titled:

-Author: Long Lam (ll5530@rit.edu)
+    Low Overhead Logic Locking for System-Level Security : A Design Space Modeling Approach

-* Descripition:
+    Authors: Long Lam.
+Maksym Melnyk, Michael Zuzak

-This tool performs design space modeling for the open-source RISC-V processor using Design Space Modeling, which also acts as a server-client system, with the design space modeling tool being the client, and the automation tool being the server.
+This code-base contains the example python script for the design space modeling algorithm decsribed in Section 5 of the paper.
+Note that this code-base this modeling algorithm is a local TCP client, which will request points (indepdent variables) for their response.

-The automation tool is not included in this repo.
+## Running

-The DSM tool request point from the automation tool at each iteration.
+This is tested and run using PyCharm 2019.
+Virtual environment is used to download all dependencies.

 ## Pre-Req: